nodejs/node/doc/contributing/maintaining-shared-library-support.md

 # Maintaining shared library support

 Node.js unofficially supports a build option where Node.js is built as a shared library.
-The shared library is node.dll on windows, and libnode on other platforms.
+The shared library is called libnode with additional postfixes as appropriate for the platform (for example libnode.dll on windows).
 The shared library provides a way to embed Node.js into other applications and to have multiple applications use a single copy of Node.js instead of having to bundle in the full Node.js footprint